A Changing World Brings Compliance Complexity

 June 21, 2022

-By Natasha Chilingerian
+Written by Natasha Chilingerian

 Of all the reasons why credit unions choose to collaborate with external parties, the desire to streamline compliance work just might top the list.
 Compliance has historically been viewed as a daunting, resource-draining area of business for credit unions, especially smaller ones, and in a world that looks increasingly different than it used to – with evolving financial needs necessitating new products and services, for one – the requirements are only multiplying and becoming more complex.
 That’s why many rely on helpers such as peer credit unions, CUSOs, consultants and technology platforms to consistently check off every compliance to-do item on time.